dogweather/forkful/content/en/rust/dates-and-times/getting-the-current-date.md

   \ as logging, time-based operations, or simply displaying the date.
 Unlike some\u2026"
 lastmod: '2024-03-13T22:44:59.905451-06:00'
 model: gpt-4-0125-preview
-summary: "Retrieving the current date in Rust is a common task for tasks such as logging,\
-  \ time-based operations, or simply displaying the date.
-Unlike some\u2026"
+summary: Retrieving the current date in Rust is a common task for tasks such as logging, time-based operations, or simply displaying the date.
 title: Getting the current date
 weight: 29
 ---